lowrycito/handbook/pages/study-manual-general-handbook-5-general-and-area-leadership.md

 Image

-First Presidency and the Quorum of the Twelve Apostles
+First Presidency and Quorum of the Twelve

 5.1.1.2